clehner/ledger-scripts/README.md

 #### Coinbase

 Two scripts are provided for processing two types of CSV files that Coinbase exports.
-For best results, run both and compare the results.
+For best results, run both, merge the results, and then reconcile it with the online transaction history.

 * `coinbase2ledger-transactions`

 Import transactions (`Coinbase-Transactions-Export...csv`).
-This contains every buy, sell, send and receive in the account, but the fee amounts for the buy and sell transactions is not always provided.
+This contains every buy, sell, send and receive in the account, but the fee amounts for the buy and sell transactions is not always provided, and the BTC amount for buy and sell transactions is not always accurate.
+The bitcoin transaction IDs are usually included.

 * `coinbase2ledger-transfers`

 Import transfers/trades (`Coinbase-Transfers-Export...csv`)

-This one has full fee details for each buy/sell transfer, but does not include other transactions sent and received from the account.
+This one has full fee details and exact BTC amounts for each buy/sell transfer, but does not include other transactions sent and received from the account.

-Import Coinbase transaction history.

 More scripts
 ------------